 - 4. Applying a risk-based approach to privacy and encouraging open, proactive conversations about privacy risk - 5.
 Embedding privacy practices - 6.
-Expecting a high degree of best practice privacy compliance from our employees and our systems
+Expecting a high degree of best practice privacy compliance from our employees and our systems a culture of privacy that enables compliance

-We're committed to providing our customers with transparency in relation to how we collect. store and use their data.
+We're committed to providing our customers with transparency in relation to how we collect, store and use their data.
 Our Privacy Policy is available online and provides details on:

-- our collection, use and disclosure of information - how customers can access their personal information - when and how we dispose of personal information
+- our collection, use and disclosure of information - how customers can access their personal information - when and how we dispose of personal information robust and effective privacy practices, procedures and systems our privacy practices, procedures and systems to ensure continued effectiveness